Dadri: Wetlands

 Large swathes of Dadri have been classified as a wetland and is home to Blackbuck and Nilgai.
 It is also home to a significant population of migratory birds coming from as far as Siberia and Europe.

 Demographics

 As of 2001 India census, Dadri had a population of 57,457.
 Males constitute 54% of the population and females 46%.
-Dadri hahs an average literacy rate of 74%, higher than the national average of 59.5%: male literacy is 80% and, female literacy is 68%.
+Dadri has an average literacy rate of 74%, higher than the national average of 59.5%: male literacy is 80% and, female literacy is 68%.
 In Dadri, 18% of the population is under 5 years of age.